StevenCountermancs/StevenCountermancs.github.io/projects.md

 # Projects

-### MetASM – Pedagogical Systems Development Environment
+### RosettASM – Pedagogical Systems Development Environment
-MetASM is a pedagogical development environment designed to help students understand how high-level code affects machine-level behavior.
+RosettASM is a pedagogical development environment designed to help students understand how high-level code affects machine-level behavior.
 It prioritizes learning abstract systems concepts, such as control flow, memory, and execution, through interactive code and visual constructs.